-The Academy of Contemporary Music at UCO (ACM@UCO for short) is both an education space for students and faculty in the program as well as a small concert space that holds about 250 standing guests, or 150 seated.
+The ACM Performance Lab is a 500-capacity venue that houses local, regional and national touring acts, ACM@UCO classes, student band practice and the performances from the ACM@UCO Alive! bands.
 Music faculty member Dustin Ragland said the musical acts both feed and reflect the diverse tastes and styles of the students, which means everything from Jazz to Rock to Hip Hop acts drawn from local and regional talent.
-Tickets are typically under $10, making this one of the best deals in Oklahoma City.
+Tickets to its Metro Music Series shows are free to about $25, making this one of the best deals in Oklahoma City.

 Vibe: Music nerd mecca.
 Up-close stage, intimate size and space, with a knowledgeable fan base.